 If an organization fails to perform KYB procedures, it may face damage to brand integrity, reputation, decreased profits, and legal penalties for non-compliance.

-What Is the Difference between KYB and KYC?
+What Is the Difference Between KYB and KYC?

 Even though they have similarities, KYB (Know Your Business) should not be confused with KYC (Know Your Customer).
 KYC is also a verification standard within the finance and other regulated industries used to verify customers’ identities and monitor their profile and background.

 The main difference between the two is who they are dealing with.
-While both involve checks to verify, KYC applies to individuals, while the KYB is for businesses.
+While both involve checks to verify, KYC applies to individuals, while KYB is for businesses.

 KYB is often viewed as an extension of KYC.
 The reason behind it is that KYB is a much younger regulation.
 While KYC procedures were set for decades, businesses were not subjected to the same screening until recently, allowing fraudsters to exploit companies for illicit activities.

 In Europe, regulators corrected the legal blindspot by specifying KYB in the 4th AML Directive released in 2017.
 The updated regulation came a year after US Financial Crimes Enforcement Network (FinCEN) included KYB rules in Customer Due Diligence Requirements for Financial Institutions.

 Which Organizations Should Perform KYB?